 (f) In a scenario where a LCM during a MRM is possible and executed.

-In a scenario where the ALKS vehicle should abort the LCM due to changing scenario conditions such as an upcoming accelerating vehicle
+(g) In a scenario where the ALKS vehicle reacts to another vehicle that starts changing into the same space within the target lane, to avoid a potential risk of collision.4.8.

-4.8.
 Avoid emergency braking before a passable object in the lane

 4.8.1.
 The test shall demonstrate that the ALKS vehicle is not initiating an Emergency Braking with a deceleration demand greater than [5] m/s2 due to a passable object in the lane (e.g., a manhole lid or a small branch).